abel-mak/app/README.md

 ###### NOTES
+### flash with session
-- i was using the same mysql pool for the app(storing date) and for <br>
+i was using the same mysql pool for the app(storing date) and for <br>
-express session store, and i faced an issue when using flash. sometimes the message<br>
+express-session store, and i faced an issue when using flash. sometimes the message<br>

-i was flashing doenn't appear to front, after struggle trying to findout what was the problem<br>
+i was flashing doesn't appear to frontend, after struggling trying to findout what was the problem<br>
 i found out that the set and get methods in MysqlStore were in race condition so one will win the race<br>

-before the other. the problem was when get method go before set get empty message which is logic because it didn't found anything,<br>
+before the other. the problem was when get method go before the set gets empty message which is logic because,<br>

-and this how flash message works, first call set to write message second get the message then set message to empty.<br>
+nothing is inserted yet, and this how flash message works, firstly call the set to write message, secondly get the message then set message to empty.<br>
 and here how it looks like in mysql logs<br>
 ```
 INSERT INTO sessions (session_id, expires, data) VALUES '_b3de94Y9cf3BlbX4zU2bj7EgxNbs1_T',